NixOS/nix.dev/CONTRIBUTING.md

 ### Terminology

-To avoid confusion around all the things called Nix, always use the following terms with capitalization as given:
+To avoid confusion around all the things called Nix, always use the following terms with capitalization as given.

+Terms in brackets (`[  ]`) are optional.
+Terms in parentheses (`(  )`) are abbreviations.

 - Nix ecosystem